SpecCRA/nba_data_scrapers/README.md

 * Some players have different positions in different years.
 I plan on giving them a new column with a rounded position (1-5), preserving different positions played in different seasons and combination positions.
 * Players on different teams in one season are listed as TOT (Tm).
 Separations have not been addressed, and I do not intend to address them right now.
 I may create a different version for this feature if I need it later.
 * An updater script to add to csv files would be nice.
+* Start and end years should be inputted